finos/open-regtech-sig/resources/demo-summaries.md

 ## Crypto Tech Sprint
 Presented by AIR at the [January 19th 2021 Regulation Innovation SIG meeting](https://github.com/finos/open-regtech-sig/issues/16)

+### Overview
+Cryptocurrency has become a dominant payment method for CSAM, and in the past five years there has been proliferation in the creation of cryptocurrency paywalls to gain access to the material.
+Unlike cash, crypto is traceable, but traditional anti-money laundering technology and current law enforcement techniques are often ineffective in detecting and intercepting it.
+AIR held a virtual TechSprint in October 2020 to surface new models of traceability and explore technological solutions to combat and apprehend perpetrators of these heinous crimes.

+### Opportunity for Open Source Collaboration
+The TechSprint brought together technologists and subject matter experts from regulatory agencies, fintechs and crypto firms, banks, consultancies and academia.
+Participants collaborated on a FINOS hosted GitHub repo to build solutions aimed at curtailing CSAM by detecting users through their cryptocurrency payment activities, without compromising the privacy and data security of innocent people.
+All the teams were invited to present their solutions to the senior leadership team at FinCEN.

 ## Federated AML Knowledge Base
 Presented by Tookitaki at the [January 19th 2021 Regulation Innovation SIG meeting](https://github.com/finos/open-regtech-sig/issues/16)